uggla/rust-gopher-friend-cli/articles/article_02.md

 ...
 ```

 After saving most of the errors vanished.
-There are remaing ones about import not used.
+There are remaining ones about import not used.
 ```rust
 unused import: `std::fs::File`
 unused import: `std::io::Write`